Rock On 2: Plot

+The film flashes back to Magik's old days when Adi recalls how a young boy, Rahul Sharma, insisted that he go through a demo tape of his recordings, though Adi pays no heed ultimately.
+A few days pass and a wildfire suddenly destroys many parts of the town in Meghalaya, leaving the residents destitute.
+Left with nothing, Adi travels to Cherrapunji, where he comes across Jiah.
+KD discovers him there and urges him to return to Mumbai and try moving on, but Adi refuses.

-Magik members find the song really good and suggest Jiah sing in an upcoming concert.
-But telling a lie to Baba on that pretext shames Jiah into recalling how Baba criticized modern-day music, calling it a destroyer of the soulfulness and purity of the art.
-She runs away from the concert.
-A scuffle between Joe and KD soon brings up truth to the surface, and Adi and his friends eventually take a shocking retreat when Uday informs them that Baba is Jiah's father and that Rahul, the boy who killed himself, is Jiah's brother.
-Amidst a highly tense atmosphere, while Joe refuses to cooperate with Adi and KD in their thoughts of apologizing to Jiah, the story flashes back to five years earlier when Rahul tried to attack Adi.
+Fast forward to the present, Uday and Jiah are called by Joe to the studio, where Jiah meets Adi, who has finally relented and returned, and later performs her song live in the studio.
+Impressed by her skills, Magik members suggest that Jiah sing in an upcoming concert.
+But Jiah backs out at the last moment for she recalls how Baba disapproves of modern music, calling it a destroyer of the soulfulness and purity of the art.

+Adi and his friends eventually take a shocking retreat when a scuffle between the band members leads to Uday informing them that Rahul, the young man who committed suicide, is Jiah's brother.
+Amidst a highly tense atmosphere, while Joe refuses to cooperate with Adi and KD in their thoughts of apologizing to Jiah, the story flashes back five years earlier when Rahul tried to attack Adi.
 The resulting fight attracted a threat from Rahul, following which Rahul killed himself by the time Adi and KD heard his CD and decided to call him.
-Jiah learns of the truth and breaks off all contact with Magik and Uday and recalls how Baba chided Rahul for ruining the art of Indian music despite his pleadings and valid excuses.
+Jiah learns of the truth and breaks off all contact with Magik and Uday and recalls how Baba chided Rahul for ruining the art of Indian music despite his pleas and valid excuses.